Skip to main content

 • AWS CLI configured (aws configure)

-• Domain name and ACM certificate (optional, for HTTPS)
+• Domain name for the application

 Quick Start

-cd omni/infra/aws/terraform
+cd terraform-aws

 cp terraform.tfvars.example terraform.tfvars